meerklass/MeerFish/README.md

 ``demo/getting_started.ipynb``

-Please refer to the notes MeerFish_notes.pdf in the main repository for some detailed formalism covering these codes.
+Please refer to the notes in Appendix A of https://arxiv.org/abs/????.????? for some detailed formalism covering these codes.

 ## Code developers: